May 23, 2013

 As the economy worsened and owners couldn't afford to care for pets, I got as many dogs as I could out of Southern California shelters before they were put to sleep.

 I also scooped up many dogs that other rescuers wouldn't take.
-They didn't want to spend extra money for procedures such as: tumor removals, cherry eyes, hernias, foxtails, ticks, complicated spays or neuters, etc.
+They didn't want to spend extra money for procedures such as: tumor removals, cherry eyes, hernias, foxtails, complicated spays or neuters, etc.

 I couldn't stand to see so many dogs get put to sleep when I knew that people in other locations wanted them.
 So I just keep going and going for as long as I could.